anitastamenkovic/React-Unit-Tests/README.md

 # React-Unit-Tests
- Simple React App with Unit Tests
+ Simple React App with Unit Tests using Jest and React Testing Library